-The Mission of ArtSouth is to benefit Miami-Dade County’s diverse communities by fostering the creation, understanding and appreciation of the visual and performing arts by providing access to exhibitions, performances and educational programs.
+The Mission of ArtSouth is to inspire understanding and appreciation of the arts for historically underrepresented communities by providing inclusive cultural access to exhibitions, performances and educational programs.

 ArtSouth is the second remarkable enterprise of founders Ellie Schneiderman and the late I. Stainley Levine who are credited with founding the South Florida Art Center on Lincoln Road.